martinafm/Stopwatch/readme.md

-# Real estate investments company website
+# Application - stopwatch
 Project is a stopwatch where you can pause, stop and restart time.
 In archive you are able to see your latest results.
 What is more, you can change theme colors in a project.
 I build this project to practice HTML, CSS, SASS using BEM technology, but the most JavaScript.
-Click [here](https://martinafm.github.io/stopwatch/) link to see it live.
+Click [here](https://martinafm.github.io/Stopwatch/) link to see it live.

 ## Table of Contents